Legion-Expansion/Legion-Expansion/README.md

 - #FFFF00 mask
 - PNG32

+A client mod is still currently required for strategic icons.

 ### Build Bar Images

 Ideally these should be the same blue tint as existing images to avoid UI clutter.